BackerKit/BackerKitProductFlow/decisions/javascript.md

 * Globals
   We have a couple existing globals available on most pages within the site - `currentBacker` and `currentAdmin` most notably, but also `window.BackerKit` itself.
   We prefer to manage globals through the `BackerKit.Globals` namespace, because various libraries and third party scripts (google analytics, etc) pollute the `window` namespace, and it is easier to manage that `Globals` object in test than it is to manage all variables that may have been added to the `window` top level namespace.
+Accessing globals anywhere deeper than a top-level router action handler is probably wrong, as they are very hard to manage in test.
+From one perspective, the document itself is a global, so using `$(_selector_)` is actually global access.
+Within views, always use `this.$(_selector_)` to ensure that instead of scoping to the whole page, you scope your find just to the view's `$el` and scoped DOM.
+Window functions (e.g. `window.location=` and `window.alert()`) are global functions that cause issues in test (in these cases by redirecting you off the test runner or by causing an alert that stops execution) and they should be wrapped in Util helpers such as `BackerKit.Utils.setLocation()`, which are passthroughs in prod, but are replaced by `SpecHelper.js` fakes in test.

 * Routers
   Backbone provides Routers as objects that can detect the current URL path and execute code for a matching page.